DrJupiter/ML-OPS-FINAL-24/reports/README.md

 > Answer:

-We use the following services: Compute Engine, Bucket, Cloud Run.
+In our project, we use the following services: Compute Engine, Bucket, Cloud Run, the container registry.
 The compute engine is used for training the model from our train docker image.
 The bucket is used for storing our data, trained models and telemetry.
 The Cloud run service deploys our application through our fastapi docker image.
+We utilize the GCP's container registry to store our images for further use.

-### Question 18
+### Question 18 [x]

 > **The backbone of GCP is the Compute engine.
 Explained how you made use of this service and what type of VMs**
 > **you used?**